 Pay attention.
 Research shows that attention to our actions helps center and focus the mind, reducing anxiety.
 Cultivating awareness is a daily practice, not a one-time event.

 Breathe through your nose.
 For the past nine months, I’ve been practicing breathing through my nose, day and night.
 Breathing through the nose offers many benefits, including extracting more oxygen from the air, reducing periodontal disease, and less stress on the body.
 In my experience, I also feel more grounded, calm, and peaceful, similar to meditation.

 “Specifically, slower [nose] breathing activates the parasympathetic nervous system, reducing anxiety and signaling the body to calm down,” says Ann Dutton, director of the Yale Stress Center mindfulness education program.

 Do one thing at a time.
 While doing multiple tasks at once can feel enlivening, we all know by now that multitasking is an illusion.
 Not only is it unproductive, but worse, multitasking generates stress.
 Doing one task at a time allows the mind to stay focused, which helps minimize stress and anxiety.

 Surrender to the outcome.
-Despite our ambitions, we can only control our actions, not the results of our efforts.
+Despite our ambition, even if we commit to working hard on our ideas, we can only control our actions, not the results of our efforts.
 We either get the contract, or we don’t.
 People buy our music, or they don’t.
 We climb the mountain, or we don’t.
-But that doesn’t mean we don’t try.
-Our task is to show up, do the work and let go, trusting that the universe or God will take care of the rest.
+But chasing goals we hadn’t thought through and buying things we don’t need, and acknowledging that doesn’t mean we don’t try. task is to show up, do the work, and let go, trusting that the universe or God will take care of the rest.
 How people respond to our offering is not within our control.